Permutation representations and automorphisms of evolution algebras: Introduction

-In \cite{Sriwongsa-Zou} the authors suggest idempotent evolution $\Bbbk$-algebras could be classified at each given dimension according to the isomorphism type of $\Aut(X)$.
-Within this framework, we can apply our result to this classification problem, and obtain the following characterization of $n$-dimensional idempotent evolution $\Bbbk$-algebras $X$ such that $\Aut(X)\cong S_n$ which complements \cite[Theorem 3.2]{Sriwongsa-Zou}:
+In \cite{Sriwongsa-Zou}, it is claimed that $n$-dimensional idempotent evolution $\Bbbk$-algebras can be classified based on the isomorphism type of their automorphism group.
+Our result contributes to this classification problem by providing the following characterization, which complements \cite[Theorem 3.2]{Sriwongsa-Zou}: